Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Essential arterial hypertension

-This disease, characterized by an increase in the level of blood pressure, is not associated with any independent damage to organs and systems.
-Occurs, according to various authors, in 15-30% of the entire adult population.
+This disease, characterized by an increase in blood pressure, is not associated with any independent damage to organs and systems.
+It occurs, according to various authors, in 15-30% of the entire adult population.
 Among all arterial hypertension, essential arterial hypertension (EAH) accounts for 90-95% of cases.
-A synonym for EAH is "hypertension".
-However, according to the recommendations of WHO experts, the term "hypertension" is currently not used.
+A synonym for EAH is “hypertension.”
+However, according to the recommendations of WHO experts, the term “hypertension” is not currently used.

 Etiology and pathogenesis

 The reasons for the development of EAH are still unclear.
-We can only say with confidence that this is a polyfactorial disease and among predisposing factors allocate:
+We can only say with confidence that this is a multifactorial disease and among predisposing factors highlight:

 neuropsychic trauma, frequent emotional stress;